Mount Tsurugi | Climbing again in search of frost | What about the risk of bears? Latest report (November 20, 2025)

 It's a perfect night hike.

-Luckily, I had dug out an action camera light I'd bought a while ago from storage and brought it with me.
+Luckily, I dug out an old action camera light I bought in storage and brought it with me.

 Without it, it would have been completely dark.